MahendraTennakoon/programming_notes/topics/javascript/template_literals.md

 ```
 ["", " won all Oscar awards for which it was nominated.
 It won ", " awards in total"]
 ```
 Value of each placeholder is passed in as an argument to the tag function.
-The tag function can return any value b
+The tag function can return any value which would be the evaluated result of the template.